Best used cars to buy in 2020

 The Honda Fit is a practical subcompact.
 It's reliable, good on gas and won't cost a lot to maintain.
 It's also surprisingly roomy and offers good visibility.
 The cargo space won't disappoint you either.
-The 2010-2013 Honda Fit with the 1.5L engine and an automatic transmission is rated at 27/33 MPG city/highway, or 30 MPG combined.
+The 2010-2013 Honda Fit with a 1.5L engine and automatic transmission is rated at 27/33 MPG city/highway, or 30 MPG combined.
 The ride is firm and you will hear some road noise, but the Fit is fun to drive and maneuverable around town.
 It's also easy to park.

 Read our review:

 Your choice: Vote for one more car to be included on this list